WIC Eligibility

 What is WIC?

-WIC is a nutrition program that helps pregnant and postpartum individuals, infants, and children eat well and stay healthy.
+WIC is a nutrition program that helps pregnant and postpartum women, infants, and children eat well and stay healthy.

 Who’s eligible?